Intent to Use Computer Generated Evidence

 Request for Evidentiary Hearing pursuant to Plaintiff’s Notice of Intent to Use Computer Generated Evidence

 This letter is to request a pre-trial evidentiary hearing under Maryland Rule 2-504.3(e).
-On October 15, 2013, Plaintiff filed a Notice of Intent to Use Computer-Generated Evidence by Rule 2-504.3.
+On August 15, 2013, the plaintiff filed a Notice of Intent to Use Computer-Generated Evidence by Rule 2-504.3.

 A copy of this notice was also provided to each Defendant.
-In the notice, Plaintiff stated his intent to use illustrative/animated computer evidence that falls within the categories of both subsections (a)(1) and (a)(2) of Rule 2-504.3.
-On December 13, 2016, Defendants St. Agnes Healthcare, Inc. and Caroline Stella, R.N. filed their objection to the use of this evidence at trial.
-Defendants Janet Jackson, M.D., Borow Shah, P.A., and Maryland Provo-I Maryland Services, P.C. also filed an objection on December 17, 2016.
+In the notice, the plaintiff stated his intent to use illustrative/animated computer evidence that falls within the categories of both subsections (a)(1) and (a)(2) of Rule 2-504.3.
+On September 13, 2023, Defendants St. Jones Healthcare, Inc. and Sarah Stella, R.N. filed their objection to the use of this evidence at trial.
+Defendants Janet Jackson, M.D., Borow Smith, P.A., and Maryland Provo-I Maryland Services, P.C. also filed an objection on September 17, 2023.

-As of this date, the court has not scheduled an evidentiary hearing as required by the rule.
-(I believe the clerk’s office simply failed to notify Your Honor of the Plaintiff’s Notice and the requirement to conduct a pre-trial evidentiary hearing.)
+As of this date, the court has not scheduled an evidentiary hearing as the rule requires.
+(I believe the clerk’s office failed to notify Your Honor of the Plaintiff’s Notice and the requirement to conduct a pre-trial evidentiary hearing.)

-The trial is scheduled to start on May 12, 2017.
-The Plaintiff intends to rely upon and refers to several pieces of computer-generated evidence at issue during his opening statement as well as many points during the trial.
-Resolving these issues before the trial date is crucial to the presentation of this evidence.
-Plaintiff’s counsel has contacted all defense counsel, and all are in agreement that a pre-trial evidentiary hearing is in order.
-Defense counsel is also aware that undersigned counsel is sending a letter to Your Honor in this regard.
+The trial is scheduled to start on January 12, 2024.
+The plaintiff intends to rely upon and refer to several pieces of computer-generated evidence at issue during his opening statement and many points during the trial.
+Resolving these issues before the trial date is crucial to presenting this evidence.
+The plaintiff’s counsel has contacted all defense counsel, and all agree that a pre-trial evidentiary hearing is in order.
+Defense counsel is also aware that the undersigned counsel is sending a letter to Your Honor in this regard.

-Could this court kindly schedule a pre-trial evidentiary hearing as soon as possible and, under the rule, advise all parties of the witnesses the court believes are necessary for the resolution of this matter?
+Could this court kindly schedule a pre-trial evidentiary hearing as soon as possible and, under the rule, advise all parties of the witnesses the court believes are necessary to resolve this matter?
 Thank you for your time and assistance with this matter.

 Respectfully yours,